RHaefeli/timecast-frontend/README.md

 <br>

 #### TLS/SSL Certificate
-Command to generate: ``` keytool -genkeypair -alias timecast -keyalg RSA -keysize 2048 -storetype PKCS12 -key store timecast.p12 -validity 3650 ```<br>
+Command to generate: ``` keytool -genkeypair -alias timecast -keyalg RSA -keysize 2048 -storetype PKCS12 -keystore timecast.p12 -validity 3650 ```<br>
 (If you've been asked for Firstname and Lastname just enter your domain name, e.g. localhost)

 Put the generated TLS/SSL certificate into to the truststore.
 Just put the generated certificate